Suryakiran46/lanShare/README.md

 - 🔄 **Real-Time Updates:**
   Devices appear and disappear in the live-updating device list as they join or leave the network.
 - ⚙️ **Interactive CLI:**
-  Use the `lanshare` command to enter an interactive shell with commands to start mDNS, scan devices, rename, and exit.
+  Use the `lantern` command to enter an interactive shell with commands to start mDNS, scan devices, rename, and exit.
 - ✅ **Cross-Platform Ready:**
   Works on Linux, Windows, and Mac (Python 3.8+).
   *(Current development/testing is focused on Linux.)*